dtim-upc/IntentSpecification2WorkflowGenerator/README.md

 The [`knime` package](./ontology_populator/implementations/knime) also contains several implemented implementations and components, which can be checked for reference.

+The [`knime_miner.py`](./ontology_populator/implementations/knime/knime_miner.py) script can be used to generate a skeleton of the implementations available in KNIME.
+It takes as input a JSON file containing the information of the KNIME Nodes ([`nodeDocumentation.json`](./ontology_populator/sources/nodeDocumentation.json)), and creates a hierarchy of Python packages.
+This can be used as a starting point to define the implementations in the ontology.

+However, the public documentation doesn't provide many of the necessary information, specially for the parameters, so to define the implementations and components, the following steps are recommended:

+1. Open KNIME and create a workflow with the desired nodes.
+2. Save the workflow as a KNIME workflow (`.knwf` file).
+3. Decompress the KNIME workflow (the `.knwf` is a zip file).
+4. Check the config file of the nodes you want to define (there is a directory for each node with a `settings.xml` file inside).
+5. Define the parameters.
+There has to be a Parameter for every leaf tag in the `model` tag.
+6. Define the components.
+There has to be at least one Component for every Implementation, specifying which parameters are exposed and which are overriden.

 ## Pipeline Generator

 ## Pipeline Translator